Quantization of intra- and inter-band Berry phases in the shift current: Theory of essentially noncentric insulators

 \la{sec:theory}

-Let us attempt to deduce the geometrical invariants of an intrinsically polar insulator from basic principles.
-One clue to determining the geometric quantity alluded to in proposition (P1) is that a nontrivial shift requires\cite{sturmanfridkin_book} breaking of spatial centrosymmetry.
-Let us therefore imagine what the geometry of band wave functions would look like, if these wave functions were to `maximally' break centrosymmetry.
-Specifically, viewing the Berry curvature $(\bOmega_v{=}\nabla \times \bA_{vv})$ and the band-off-diagonal Berry connection as geometrical vector fields over momentum space, we will try to concoct fields that do the opposite of what centrosymmetry imposes.
+Let us attempt to deduce the geometrical invariants of an essentially noncentric insulator from basic principles.
+One clue to determining the geometric quantity alluded to in proposition (P1) is that a nontrivial shift requires\cite{sturmanfridkin_book} the absence of spatial centrosymmetry.
+Let us therefore imagine what the geometry of band wave functions would look like, if these wave functions were to \textit{maximally} break centrosymmetry, in a manner of speaking.
+More precisely, by viewing the Berry curvature $(\bOmega_{v\bk}{=}\nabla \times \bA_{vv\bk})$ and the band-off-diagonal Berry connection as geometrical vector fields over momentum space, we will try to concoct fields that do the opposite of what centrosymmetry imposes.